End Achilles Tendon Pain: Steps to a Pain-Free Stride

 Night Pain

 Then there’s the flip side.
 After a day of walking, running, or just being on your feet, the Achilles tendon has been through a workout.
-So, by nighttime, why the throbbing?
+So by nighttime, why the throbbing?
 It might be a culmination of the day’s stresses and strains.
-Achilles tendon pain at night can result from prolonged inflammation, exacerbated by activities throughout the day.
+Achilles tendon pain at night can be a result of prolonged inflammation, which is often exacerbated by activities throughout the day.
+As the day winds down and you finally rest, the pain takes the front seat, reminding you of the day’s toll on your tendon.

 Achilles Tendon Insertion and Heel Pain